AzamAtabekov/Mini_Python_Projects/README.md

-# Mini_Python_Projects
+# 🐍 Mini Python Projects – Cyber Security Edition

-A collection of small Python projects for learning and practice
+This repository contains a collection of {small Python projects focused on cybersecurity and digital forensics}.
+Each project is simple, educational, and designed to improve your skills in {offensive and defensive security}.